 Kids Free October San Diego

-You’ll need to check with the specific venue or on the San Diego Tourism website to see what terms and restrictions apply.
+You’ll need to check with the specific venue or on the San Diego Tourism website, of which I am a member, to see what terms and restrictions apply.
 Typically the promotion applies to kids ages 12 and under, but it can be for ages 9 and under.
 As already mentioned, you might also need to print a voucher.

 San Diego Zoo Halgloween

-Three weekends in October are filled with glow-in-the-dark fun, performances, and grins at San Diego Zoo.
-Halgloween happens Fridays, Saturdays, and Sundays in October (except October 30) between 5–9 p.m.
+Weekends in October are filled with glow-in-the-dark fun, performances, and grins at San Diego Zoo.
+Halgloween happens on Fridays, Saturdays, and Sundays in October between 5–9 p.m.

-And, because it’s October, kids ages 11 and under are FREE!
-Kids ages 11 and under can come in their favorite costumes.
+And, because it’s October, up to four kids ages 11 and under are FREE!
+Kids are encouraged to attend in their favorite costumes.
 Admission to Halgloween is included with San Diego Zoo admission, which you can save on with my promo code.

-On Saturdays and Sundays in October, guests at San Diego Zoo Safari Park are treated to special Autumn Festival activities that include live bluegrass music, interactive characters (Robert the Zebra is a personal favorite), and a chance to learn about the animals and plants that thrive during the fall season.
+On Saturdays and Sundays in October, guests at San Diego Zoo Safari Park are treated to special Autumn Festival activities that include live bluegrass music, interactive characters, and a chance to learn about the animals and plants that thrive during the fall season.

 You’ll be able to taste fall, too, with the likes of pumpkin-flavored drinks (even beer), apple dishes, and more seasonal delights to eat and drink.